***Get a FREE 30-DAY Les Mills On Demand trial with my link HERE***

 What are the Les Mills On Demand workouts like?

 Along with that, I love that there are modifications for pretty much every class making Les Mills On Demand a fantastic exercise app choice for exercisers of all levels.
-CXWORX is one of my favorites and on days when I just can’t do all the planking on my feet, I’ll drop down to my knees as a modification and I still get an amazing workout.
+CXWORX, now called LES MILLS CORE, is one of my favorites and on days when I just can’t do all the planking on my feet, I’ll drop down to my knees as a modification and I still get an amazing workout.

 Class settings vary from a stage to a studio to a gymnasium.
 Some classes have an audience that you see in the shadows that does the class along with the instructors.

-All classes are professionally filmed and produced — lighting and sound included.
+All Les Mills workout classes are professionally filmed and produced on the Les Mills app — lighting and sound included.
 Nothing is off the cuff, no crazy stories, mistakes, or teaching on the fly.
 Every single second of each class is a carefully orchestrated dance and taught perfectly.
 The style of classes from one release to the next is consistent so you know what you’re going to get.

 Instructors are super experienced, with just a handful in their 20s.
 Most are older.